chaosweasl/age-calculator/README.md

 # Hello!

-I've built this project as a way to practice front-end skills :)
+I've built this project as a way to practice responsive design :)
+You can visit the page at https://chaosweasl.github.io/age-calculator/

 Full tech stack used:

-- Git
+- pnpm
 - Vite
 - React
+- TypeScript
 - Tailwind
+- DaisyUI
-- pnpm
+- Luxon